rfvgyhn/docker-avorion/README.md

    rfvgyhn/avorion
 ```

 Note that the container runs as non-root user 1000:1000.
 Make sure your mounted volume(s) have the correct permissions.
+(When running Docker in rootless mode, the user is remapped to a different id, usually 100999:100999)

 ### Configuration